-The sitting will be suspended from 11.30am to 2.30pm. - 2.30pm That this House has considered the availability of affordable housing in Devon and Cornwall: Selaine Saxby - 4.00pm That this House has considered International Thalassaemia Day 2022: Bambos Charalambous - 4.30pm That this House has considered the potential merits of a public transport authority for South Yorkshire: Alexander Stafford Notes The debate at 4.30pm will last for up to an hour.
+The sitting will be suspended from 11.30am to 2.30pm. ■ 2.30pmThat this House has considered the availability of affordable housing in Devon and Cornwall: Selaine Saxby - 4.00pmThat this House has considered International Thalassaemia Day 2022: Bambos Charalambous - 4.30pmThat this House has considered the potential merits of a public transport authority for South Yorkshire: Alexander Stafford Notes:

+The debate at 4.30pm will last for up to an hour.

 The sitting will be suspended and time added if divisions take place in the main Chamber (Standing Order No. 10(3)).

+THURSDAY 28 APRIL

+CHAMBER

+QUESTIONS

+9.30am Questions to the Secretary of State for Environment, Food and Rural Affairs

+Topical Questions to the Secretary ■ 10.00am of State for Environment, Food and

+Rural Affairs

+■ 10.10am

-THURSDAY 28 APRIL CHAMBER QUESTIONS - 9.30am Questions to the Secretary of State for Environment, Food and Rural Affairs - 10.00am Topical Questions to the Secretary of State for Environment, Food and Rural Affairs ■ 10.10am Questions to Church Commissioners, House of Commons Commission, Parliamentary Works Sponsor Body, Public Accounts Commission and Speaker's Committee on the Electoral Commission Afterwards IF NECESSARY, CONSIDERATION OF LORDS MESSAGES ADJOURNMENT DEBATE UK diagnostics industry and the global covid-19 recovery: Neale Hanvey WESTMINSTER HALL ■ 1.30pm That this House has considered World Press Freedom Day 2022: Damian Collins [R] ■ 3.00pm That this House has considered dialysis care outcomes: Jim Shannon [R] Notes:
+Questions to Church Commissioners, House of Commons Commission, Parliamentary Works Sponsor Body, Public Accounts Commission and Speaker's Committee on the Electoral Commission

+Afterwards

+IF NECESSARY, CONSIDERATION OF LORDS MESSAGES

+ADJOURNMENT DEBATE

+UK diagnostics industry and the global covid-19 recovery: Neale Hanvey

+WESTMINSTER HALL

+1.30pmThat this House has considered World Press Freedom Day 2022: Damian Collins [R]

+Notes:

-The subjects for these debates were determined by the Backbench Business Committee.
+The subject for this debate was determined by the Backbench Business Committee.
 The sitting will last for up to three hours.
 The sitting will be suspended and time added if divisions take place in the main Chamber (Standing Order No. 10(3)).

-B. REMAINING ORDERS AND NOTICES Business in this section has not yet been scheduled for a specific date.
+B. REMAINING ORDERS AND NOTICES

+Business in this section has not yet been scheduled for a specific date.
 It has therefore been set down formally to be taken in the Chamber today but is not expected to be taken today.

-1. EXITING THE EUROPEAN UNION (CUSTOMS) Secretary George Eustice That the draft International Waste Shipments (Amendment) (EU Exit) Regulations 2021, which were laid before this House on 17 December 2020, in the last Session of Parliament, be approved.
-2. ELECTRONIC INFORMATION Secretary Kwasi Kwarteng That the draft Internal Markets Information System Regulation (Amendment etc.) Regulations 2021, which were laid before this House on 20 July 2021, be approved.
-3. HIGHER EDUCATION (FREEDOM OF SPEECH) BILL: REMAINING STAGES As amended in Public Bill Committee, to be considered.
+1. EXITING THE EUROPEAN UNION (CUSTOMS)

+Secretary George Eustice

+That the draft International Waste Shipments (Amendment) (EU Exit) Regulations 2021, which were laid before this House on 17 December 2020, in the last Session of Parliament, be approved.

+2. ELECTRONIC INFORMATION

+Secretary Kwasi Kwarteng

+That the draft Internal Markets Information System Regulation (Amendment etc.) Regulations 2021, which were laid before this House on 20 July 2021, be approved.

+3. HIGHER EDUCATION (FREEDOM OF SPEECH)

+BILL: REMAINING STAGES

+As amended in Public Bill Committee, to be considered.

 Notes: